chemdrew/object-tie/README.md

 When using this to save an object to a file it will automatically save to `saved_object.json` in the current working directory.
 This functionality leverages the use of `Object.defineProperty` employing getters and setters, leaving your object alone but tied to the file on any change.
 One adverse effect of this is when you print the object using `console.log( obj )` it will return the values as `[Getter/Setter]` and to see the actual object as you would like just use `console.log( JSON.stringify( obj, null, 4 ) )`.

+The following examples are only showing an object with depth of one, but any depth object behaves similarly, with all keys bound to the file.

 Adding object-tie to a file

 ```javascript